top of page

 Principal Investigator: Dr. Rob Simon

-My role for this project is a Research AssistantThis project explores the question: What happens when studentes and teachers work together to address social injustices through reading, writing, and art-making?
+My role for this project is Lead Research AssistantThis project explores the question: What happens when students and teachers work together to address social injustices through reading, writing, and art-making?
 Those of us behind the design, implementation, and dissemination of the research project believe that when students are invited to collaborate with and work alongside teachers, community members, teacher educators, and researchers, they become motivated to engage in the world around them in creative and critical ways.
 We also understand literacy education as an activity that involves not just reading and writing but also one that makes links to issues of concern to students and aims to critically re-read and re-write the world, with the goal of increasing equity and justice.

 Global Youth (Digital) Citizen-Artists and their Publics: Performing for Socio-Ecological Justice